microsoft/flashcards-workshop/workshop.md

 ![Screenshot showing steps to deploy gpt4o model from the Azure AI Foundry Portal](assets/azure-ai-foundry-deploy-gpt4o.png)

-7. On the resulting screen, leave options as they are with Deploy type set to `Global Standard` then select `Deploy` to begin the deployment.
+7. On the resulting screen, leave options as they are with `Deployment type` set to `Global Standard` then select `Deploy` to begin the deployment.

 ![Screenshot showing steps to confirm and deploy a gpt4o model from the Azure AI Foundry Portal](assets/azure-ai-foundry-deploy-gpt4o-confirm.png)

 8. You will now be navigated to your deployed instance of gpt-4o.
 In this screen you can find samples demonstrating how to call your Azure Open AI Service using various SDK.
 In addition, you can find your `Target URI` and `Key` that can be used to make web requests that call your AI model service from client code.
+These will be used in later instructions to call your deployed service from a Notebook in Microsoft Fabric.

 ![Screenshot showing your deployed gpt4o model in  the Azure AI Foundry Portal](assets/azure-ai-foundry-deployed-gpt4o.png)

+## Deploy Azure Storage Account

-**Azure Blob Storage** - You will use this service to store the generated flashcard content, which will be used to render flashcard content in the accompanying static web app.
+**Azure Storage Account** - You will use this service to store the generated flashcard content, which will be used to render flashcard content in the accompanying static web app.
 > If you do not have access to an Azure account, it is still suggested to read the instructions that follow for completeness, and then skip to the next section.
 You will still be able to deploy a functional static web app, as this only requires an active GitHub account, but you will not be able to serve data to your static web app from Azure.

 1. Navigate to the [Azure Portal](https://portal.azure.com) and sign-in with your account.
 Select the `Create a resource` option as shown: